helmwave/docs/docs/examples/single-app-multi-envs/README.md

 When we work with helm, sometimes we need dynamics chose environment.

+If you want to install one application to different environments.

 ```shell
 export CI_ENVIRONMENT_NAME=stage
 helm upgrade --install my-release my-chart-repo/my-chart-app -f values/_.yml -f values/$CI_ENVIRONMENT_NAME.yaml